mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 Finally, the ``CMD``.
 This is what is executed by the container when you run it.
-In particular, when our container is created, it will execute ``\bin\bash``, i.e., it will just open up a shell.
+In particular, when our container is created, it will execute ``\bin\bash``, i.e., it will just open up a bash shell.

 .. code-block:: sh

     # run the command
     CMD ["/bin/bash"]

-You could instead have it run some application or script by changing this to,
+You could instead instruct the container to run some application or script by changing this to,

 .. code-block:: sh